McNair Scholars Program

 Currently ASU does not have a TRIO funded McNair Program; however, ASU recognizes McNair Scholars as students coming from some of the most competitive undergraduate programs in the country to graduate school at Arizona State University.

 What does ASU offer McNair scholars?

-- Recognized as one of the top universities in the world by the Academic Ranking of World Universities, ASU offers graduate students the career-building opportunity to collaborate with outstanding faculty to make a real impact on important issues.
+- Recognized as one of the top universities in the world by the Academic Ranking of World Universities and named the most innovative university by US News and World Report five years in a row, ASU offers graduate students the career-building opportunity to collaborate with outstanding faculty to make a real impact on important issues

 - ASU’s graduate programs consistently rank among the best in the nation, with strong representation in the 2015 edition of U.S. News & World Report's Best Graduate Schools.

 - With exceptional services through ASU Graduate College and a vibrant graduate student community, you will be surrounded by support.

 - Community of Scholars offers an abundance of resources for academic, career professional development and Community engagement.

 - Innovative directions in research and interdisciplinary programs.
 In all, ASU is home to more than 50 research centers and institutes, including the Arizona Biodesign Institute, the Global Institute of Sustainability, and the New College of Interdisciplinary Arts and Sciences.